 Overview

 The Galapagos land iguana is one of three species of land iguana found in Galapagos.
-This large yellow lizard inhabits the arid zone across a number of the islands but went extinct on Santiago island in the early 20th century.
+This large yellow lizard lives in the arid zone on a number of islands, but went extinct on Santiago in the early 20th century.
+The reintroduction of these missing herbivores will help Santiago’s damaged ecosystem to heal by thinning out dense vegetation, breaking up compacted soil and spreading seeds around the island, creating opportunities for other species to thrive.

 Project Partners